LDPC Codes with Local and Global Decoding: LDPCL Constructions and Achieving Capacity

-In this section, we present an LDPCL ensemble construction.
-First we assume that the local ensemble (i.e., $\lambda_L,\rho_L$) is given (Sub-section~\ref{sub:C1}), and then we optimize the local ensemble according to the proposed construction (Sub-sections~\ref{sub:LP}~and~\ref{sub:Low Loc}).
-Finally, we use capacity-achieving sequences of LDPC ensembles to construct a LDPCL capacity-achieving sequence that in addition can be sub-block decoded up to the local threshold permitted by the local degree distributions.
-In general, inputs for the construction are the desired local and global decoding thresholds, $\epsilon_L$ and $\epsilon_G$, respectively, and the outputs are degree-distributions $\left(\lambda_L,\rho_L,\lambda_J,\rho_J,P_0 \right)$ such that
+In this section, we present an LDPCL ensemble construction, and show how to use this construction to optimally combine two degree distributions (local and joint) in order to approach capacity.
+The inputs for the construction are the desired local and global decoding thresholds, $\epsilon_L$ and $\epsilon_G$, respectively, and the outputs are degree-distributions $\left(\lambda_L,\rho_L,\lambda_J,\rho_J,P_0 \right)$ such that

+The specified parameters $\epsilon_L$ and $\epsilon_G$ can be arbitrarily chosen as fit for the specific application using the codes. $\epsilon_G$ is logically chosen to meet the "worst-case" noise level in extreme channel instances, while $\epsilon_L$ should specify a lower noise tolerance that is sufficient for a significant fraction of channel instances.